martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 ### 🔇 Audio playback not working
 - Check PipeWire is running: `systemctl --user status pipewire`
-- List available audio devices: `pw-cli list-objects | grep node.name`
+- List available audio devices: `pw-cli list-objects | grep node.name`.
+You should see a device called `bluez_output.AA_BB_CC_DD_EE_FF.1` or similar with the MAC address of the Skelly live speaker.
-- Test pw-play directly: `pw-play /path/to/test.wav`
+- Test pw-play directly: `pw-play --target AA:BB:CC:DD:EE:FF /path/to/test.wav` where `AA:BB:CC:DD:EE:FF` should be replaced with the MAC address of your Skelly live speaker.
+- Check that certain packages that often conflict with pipewire's ability to use Bluetooth speakers.
+Remove them via `sudo apt purge`.
+In particular:
+  - bluez-alsa-utils
+  - libasound2-plugin-bluez
+  - pulseaudio
+  - pulseaudio-utils

 ### 🔐 Permission issues
 - Make sure your user is in the `bluetooth` group: `sudo usermod -aG bluetooth $USER`